Training programs to build capacity for collaborative innovation processes

 Wiebke Hoffmann, Program manager/ Community & Open Innovation at innOsci, provides basic knowledge about different communication styles and on how to reflect on our own communication in order to communicate more consciously and effectively in interdisciplinary processes.

 Webinar „How to achieve societal impact with my project“

 Impact, and especially societal impact, is a concept which is increasingly gaining traction.
 It is about making sustainable changes to address societal needs.
 But how can we achieve this and what is important to consider, notably in transdisciplinary settings?
 This webinar our Mathieu Mahve-Beydokhti introduces what societal impact can look like and presents the tools and services the Open Innovation in Science Center offers to plan, monitor and assess the impact of your project.

 Webinar „Research Ethics in PPIE and Participatory Research“

 This webinar provides an introduction to research ethics in participatory, co-created and PPIE (Patient and Public Involvement and Engagement) research, examines current Austrian and international research ethics practice and its tools and methods and uses examples from real-life research projects to illustrate some of the specific ethical challenges and opportunities in this field.

 LOIS – Lab of Open Innovation in Science

 In the Lab of Open Innovation in Science (LOIS), scientists learnt about principles and methods of Open Innovation along the entire scientific research process, from generating research questions to eventually translating scientific knowledge into innovation.

-In this video, Marion Poetz introduces Open Innovation in Science and Andrea Olschewski, Vice-President for Medicine at Johannes Kepler University Linz, shared her experience.
-In a fireside chat challenges and opportunities of applying Open Innovation principles and methods in scientific research processes were discussed.
+In this video, Marion Poetz introduces Open Innovation in Science and Andrea Olschewski, Vice-President for Medicine at Johannes Kepler University Linz, shares her experience.
+In a fireside chat challenges and opportunities of applying Open Innovation principles and methods in scientific research processes are discussed.

 Support and contacts